 Before you begin

-Before you can use the BigQuery web UI, you must create or select a project and enable billing using the GCP Console.
+Before you can use the BigQuery web UI, you must create or select a project using the Cloud Console.

 Sign in to your Google Account.